The Grey Area News

 The Grey Area news - The Strange-ness 2

-US UFO Sightings by US State: April 2018
+US UFO Sightings by State January 2018

 By Kay Whatley, Editor Across the United States each year, thousands of unidentified flying object (UFO) sightings are reported.
 UFO reports cover close encounters of various types, range from blinking lights in the sky to […]